TheJonassss/InkTrapGenerator/README.md

 # Ink Trap Generator

-**A Glyphs 3 filter plugin that inserts ink traps into the concave joints of any typeface.**
+**A Glyphs 3 & 4 filter plugin that inserts ink traps into the concave joints of a typeface.**

 Developed by [Jona Saucedo](https://nonfoundry.com) / Non Foundry.